benasher44/CocoaPodsLibExample/README.md

 # CocoaPodsLibExample
-Sample project that shows how to use CocoaPods in a project with an app target and a library target
+Sample project that shows how to use CocoaPods in a project with an app target and a library target.
+All the project does is the app target calls into a method in the framework target that logs "Test" to the console on app launch.

 ## Overview